 How do you get Mobility and Stability for the Hip Joint?

 Whenever I want to increase the flexibility of a muscle or joint I take a three-prong approach.
-The first thing I do (with my personal training clients) is look at the body as a whole through a range of motion and muscle testing evaluations.
+The first thing I do (with my personal training clients) is looking at the body as a whole through a range of motion and muscle testing evaluations.
 Sometimes when you have a tight hip flexor the problem is really coming from a different part of the body.
 You may have an issue with your ankle or knee that’s making the hip compensate and tighten up.
-Let’s assume for purposes of this article that the problem is isolated and in the hip.
+Let’s assume for the purposes of this article that the problem is isolated and in the hip.
 Now if the problem is isolated to the hip there are two main things I would do.
 The first thing is starting them on a joint mobility program.
 Secondly, I would go after strengthening the antagonistic muscle group.

 I like joint mobility movement because when you move through comfortable ranges of motion without trying to stretch your muscles you release synovial fluid within the joint, which lubricates, protects and heals the joint without forcing yourself into positions of instability.
 Here is a link to an article I wrote about joint mobility movement so you can better understand it.
 In addition, here is a video I made for one of my clients who was having some hip issues.